KaiyueSun98/T2V-CompBench/README.md

 <a name="updates"></a>
 ## 🚩 Updates
-- :black_square_button: [TODO] Release the generated videos for T2V-CompBench evaluation.
+- ✅ [10/2025] Release the generated videos for T2V-CompBench evaluation.
 - :boom: [02/2025] Paper accepted to CVPR 2025.
 - ✅ [01/2025] T2V-CompBench Leaderboard
 - ✅ [01/2025] Release the evaluation scripts for the 7 categories.